VideoRecorderMp4 C++ library

 stop method

-The stop() method stops video recording.
-The method stops recording and closes the output video file.
-Each recording should be stopped by this method, otherwise the mp4 file will not be valid.
+The stop() method stops video recording and closes the output video file.
+Each recording should be stopped by calling this method; otherwise, the MP4 file will not be valid.
 Method declaration:

 void stop();